 A good enough reason to keep up to date with video trends.

 To help you out, here are five creative marketing ideas you can use live-streaming for:

 Augmented and virtual reality finds its way into marketing.
 The future of using the virtual and augmented reality as a marketing tool is now.

 Mobile bookings in travel have grown by 1700% between 2011 and 2015, moving from 1% to 18% of online revenues.
-Also, 31% of consumers will search their next trip from a mobile device.
+Also to keep in mind, 31% of consumers will search their next trip from a mobile device.

-So, if you have been slow in joining the mobile revolution, now is the time to make some action.
+So, if you have been slow in joining the “mobile revolution”, now is the time to take some action.

 Having a responsive site is not enough.

-Every detail matters and any optimization made for the mobile customer’s mindset can increase conversions dramatically.
+Every detail matters and any optimization made from a perspective of a mobile customer’s mindset can increase conversions dramatically.

-Rather than marketing directly to a large group of consumers, you instead inspire or pay influencers to get out the word about your tours and activities for you.
+Rather than promoting directly to a large group of travelers, try to inspire or pay influencers to get the word out about your tours and activities.